sourcebroker/t3api/Documentation/Integration/Index.rst

 Integration
 ============

-@todo
+@todo - write docs

 Integration with other extensions
 ====================================

-@todo
+@todo - write docs
-@todo configure serializer for classes which can not be override :ref:`serialization_yaml_metadata`
+@todo - write docs: configure serializer for classes which can not be override :ref:`serialization_yaml_metadata`

 News extension - Example integration
 ======================================

-@todo :ref:`t3apinews`
+@todo - write docs :ref:`t3apinews`

 Inline output
 ======================================

-@todo If you would like to include your JSON directly in TYPO3 HTML output (e.g. to omit waiting for initial request to API) you can use xxxViewHelper as follows:
+@todo - write docs: If you would like to include your JSON directly in TYPO3 HTML output (e.g. to omit waiting for initial request to API) you can use xxxViewHelper as follows:

 .. code-block:: html